By Ashok Prasad, Founder, Niyyam

 - Decide whether to continue or exit

-- Factsheets are tools for decision-making, not just information
+Factsheets are tools for decision-making, not just reading.

 Common Mistakes to Avoid